beyarkay/masters-thesis/src/03_lit_review.md

 receivers.
 The received signal's amplitude is influenced by the capacitance between the transmitter and the wrist.
 As the wearer moves their hand, the capacitance of their wrist fluctuates, resulting in corresponding changes in the amplitude of the received signal.
-By analyzing these changes, it becomes possible to predict and associate specific gestures with the wearer's movements.
+By analysing these changes, it becomes possible to predict and associate specific gestures with the wearer's movements.
 The GestureWrist also has a tilt sensor which measures the horizontal inclination of the device.